-QUESTION: Is it acceptable if residential/withdrawal management/recovery housing providers limit their census in order to implement recommended social distancing guidelines for residents of the program? (i.e.: A program's typical capacity is 20 but they limit admissions to 12 in order to allow sufficient space between residents in group sessions, dining room, commons areas, etc.).
+QUESTION: Is it acceptable if residential/withdrawal management/recovery housing providers limit their census in order to implement recommended social distancing guidelines for residents of the program? (i.e.: A program's

 ANSWER: Yes, it is acceptable to limit census in order to practice recommended risk mitigation strategies as long as providers are not implementing broad holds on all admissions.
 MSHN encourages all providers to follow the risk mitigation strategies recommended by CDC, MDHHS, and their local health departments.